Tijuana River: Parks

 The Tijuana River Valley Regional Park is located in the Tijuana River Valley district of San Diego.
 It protects over 1800 acre, including dense riparian forests along the Tijuana River.
 It has an extensive system of trails for walking and equestrian access.
-In early 2019, construction of a campground within the regional park, was approved, and is expected to be complete in Spring of 2020 at the cost of $8.3 million.
+In early 2019, construction of a campground within the regional park was approved at an expected cost of $8.3 million.
 As of April 2021, the campground is active and offers sites for tent campers, RVers, and yurts.

 Surfing

 The mouth of the Tijuana River is the location of the Tijuana Sloughs big-wave surfing break, which is a mile off shore.
-Winter waves can be as high as 12 feet or greater; 20 foot high waves are not unknown to occur.
+Winter waves can be as high as 12 feet or greater; 20-foot-high waves are not unknown to occur.
 Surfing has been occurring at the slough since at least 1937, when Allen Holder began to surf there.
-It has been described as the "gold standard" in Southern California; with surfers using it as a training ground for surf found in Hawaii.
+It has been described as the "gold standard" in Southern California, with surfers using it as a training ground for surf found in Hawaii.
+Surfing at the Tijuana Sloughs is written to be similar to surfing at Saunder's Reef.

 Surfing at the sloughs has impacted the evolution of surfing culture, as well as regional culture.
 Lifeguards have watched over the area since 1939.
-Sewage from the river impacts water quality, which can lead to surfers becoming ill; one source describes that area as "virtually unsurfable due to pollution."
+Sewage from the river impacts water quality, which can lead to surfers becoming ill; one source describes that area as "virtually unsurfable due to pollution".